ClearBlade/ClearBlade-Python-SDK/README.md

 > Definition: `Messaging.unsubscribe(topic)`
 > Returns: Nothing.

 Lastly, publishing takes the topic to publish to, and the message to publish as arguments.
+The type of message can be string or bytes.

 > Definition: `Messaging.publish(topic, message)`
 > Returns: Nothing.